-Provided virtual nature programing in 2020 that was available to schools, libraries, and community organizations.
-Also created a new online resource, Audubon at Home, for teachers and parents to support environmental education at home.
+Provided virtual and video nature programing in 2020 and 2021 that was available to schools, libraries, and community organizations.
+Audubon educators created a new online resource, Audubon at Home, for teachers and parents to support environmental education and nature play at home.